stryker-mutator/stryker-handbook/stryker/guides/react.md

 For projects using TypeScript and TSX you can follow the JSX guide but with a few differences:

-Recommended stryker packages: `npm i -D stryker-api stryker stryker-jest-runner stryker-typescript stryker-html-reporter`
+Recommended stryker packages: `npm i -D @stryker-mutator/core @stryker-mutator/jest-runner @stryker-mutator/typescript @stryker-mutator/html-reporter`

 Configuration: